CreateWithLevi/professional-work-showcase/README.md

 ### 1. Project Description

-**Zuoluh** is a fintech platform designed to help users understand how their daily spending behavior aligns with their personal values.
-By integrating with bank accounts via the Plaid API and leveraging AI for analysis, the platform provides users with personalized insights, empowering them to make more conscious and value-driven financial decisions.
+**Zuoluh** is an intelligent fintech platform designed to help users understand how their daily spending behavior aligns with their personal values.
+By integrating with bank accounts via the Plaid API and leveraging a **Retrieval-Augmented Generation (RAG) system** powered by AI, the platform provides users with deeply personalized, context-aware insights about their spending patterns and the values alignment of merchants they support.

+The platform combines real-time transaction analysis with a comprehensive knowledge base of company ESG (Environmental, Social, and Governance) reports, sustainability certifications, and values-aligned merchant data.
 The initial product will be a Progressive Web App (PWA), with plans to expand to a native mobile experience.

 ### 2. The Challenge

-The primary architectural challenge is to build a secure, scalable, and highly personalized platform that can handle sensitive financial data while translating subjective user "values" into quantifiable analysis.
+The primary architectural challenge is to build a secure, scalable platform that translates subjective user "values" into quantifiable insights using AI-powered contextual intelligence.

-* **Complex Third-Party Integrations:** The system requires robust and secure integration with multiple complex APIs, primarily **Plaid** for banking data and **Google Gemini** for AI-powered insights.
+* **Complex Third-Party Integrations:** Secure integration with **Plaid** for banking data and **Google Gemini** for AI-powered insights.
-* **Personalized & Subjective Logic:** Unlike traditional financial apps, the core logic revolves around mapping objective transaction data to a user's subjective, self-defined values (e.g., "Eco-friendly," "Fair Trade"), which requires a flexible and intelligent data model.
+* **Personalized & Subjective Logic:** Mapping objective transaction data to user-defined values (e.g., "Eco-friendly," "Fair Trade") requires intelligent data modeling.
+* **Knowledge Base & RAG System:** Maintaining an ESG knowledge base (company reports, certifications) queryable through semantic search, allowing AI to retrieve relevant context when analyzing transactions.
-* **Data Security & Privacy:** Handling personal financial transaction data demands the highest level of security, requiring a secure architecture and strict data handling protocols from day one.
+* **Data Security & Privacy:** Handling financial data demands strict security protocols from day one.
-* **Scalable Data Modeling:** The database schema must efficiently map relationships between users, transactions, merchants, values, and external certifications (like B Corp), and be designed to scale as the user base and data complexity grow.
+* **AI Observability:** Monitoring LLM performance, cost tracking, and response quality is essential for a production AI system.

 ### 3. My Solution (Architectural Vision)

-As the technical lead, I have designed an **API-first, service-oriented architecture** to ensure scalability and maintainability.
+As the technical lead, I have designed an **API-first, RAG-enhanced, service-oriented architecture** to ensure scalability, maintainability, and intelligent context-aware insights.

 * **Phased Rollout Strategy:** The product is planned in phases, starting with a **PWA** to quickly validate the core features and gather user feedback, followed by **React Native** development for market expansion.

-* **Core Data Structure:** I designed a normalized PostgreSQL database schema centered around key entities: `Users`, `Transactions`, `Values`, `UserValuePreferences`, and `Insights`.
-This structure allows for flexible querying and efficient analysis of how spending reflects user preferences.
+* **Hybrid Data Architecture:** Dual-database approach combining **PostgreSQL** (relational data: Users, Transactions, Values) with **ChromaDB** (vector database for semantic search over ESG reports and merchant data)

+* **RAG System Implementation:** Custom-built system with tool-calling architecture:
+    * Maintains knowledge base of ESG reports and sustainability certifications
+    * AI uses search tools to query vector database: **Merchant Values Search** (retrieves ESG data) and **Values Alignment Tool** (matches user values against merchant practices)

-* **Technology Stack & Rationale:**
+* **Technology Stack:**
-    * **Frontend:** PWA (likely using React/Next.js) for its cross-platform reach and fast initial delivery.
-    * **Backend Services:** A series of dedicated backend services (Authentication, Transactions, Insights) to handle specific domains of business logic.
-    * **AI Engine:** Utilizing **Google Gemini Flash 2.0** for its balance of performance and cost-effectiveness in generating personalized spending insights.
-    * **Database & Caching:** **PostgreSQL** was chosen for its robustness and powerful querying capabilities, supplemented by a **Redis** cache layer to improve performance for frequently accessed data.
-    * **Banking Integration:** Using the **Plaid API** for secure and standardized access to users' bank transaction data.
+    * **Frontend:** PWA (React/Next.js), React Native (Phase 2)
+    * **Backend:** Microservices architecture (Auth, Transactions, Insights, RAG Service)
+    * **AI & RAG:** Google Gemini Flash 2.0, ChromaDB (vector DB), tool-calling architecture
+    * **Database:** PostgreSQL (transactional data), Redis (caching)
+    * **Integrations:** Plaid API (banking), LangFuse (LLM observability & cost tracking)

 ```mermaid
 graph TB